rsvim/rfc/1-TUI/3-Layout.md

 ![1](../images/1-TUI-3-Layout.1.drawio.svg)

-Don't be scared by it, a complicated window can be split into a simple rectangle divided into several parts either horizontally or vertically, recursively.
+Don't be scared by it, a complicated window can be achieved by recursively dividing a simple rectangle into several parts either horizontally or vertically.
 In this example, the window can be achieved by:

 1. First split a rectangle into 3 rectangles horizontally, and we got:
    - "Line number" rectangle on the left side.